 Let’s walk through how to use the essentials in The Get Pregnant Bundle!

 There are four phases to your pregnancy journey each month.
-Throughout every phase, it’s important to take your Prenatal Multi and your Omega DHA to build the foundation for a healthy pregnancy and healthy baby.
-Take two Omega DHA soft-gels and two Prenatal Multi capsules every day at any time you choose or as directed by your doctor.
-That’s four vitamins total per day.
+Throughout every phase, it’s important to take your Prenatal for her to build the foundation for a healthy pregnancy and healthy baby.

 Now onto each phase: